How to find visa-sponsoring graduate schemes

 Don't forget the Graduate route lever

-If you're on (or eligible for) the Graduate visa, you don't strictly need a scheme to sponsor immediately — you can join a non-sponsoring scheme, then switch to Skilled Worker before your Graduate visa expires, provided the employer is willing and licensed.
+If you're on (or eligible for) the Graduate visa, you don't strictly need a scheme to sponsor immediately.
+You can join a non-sponsoring scheme, then switch to Skilled Worker before your Graduate visa expires, provided the employer is willing and licensed.
 See our Graduate visa to Skilled Worker timeline for how to sequence that.

 Make the applications count